Mobile-Telematics/telematicsSDK-demoapp-flutter-/README.md

 A flutter plugin for tracking the person's driving behavior such as speeding, turning, braking and several other things on iOS and Android.

-__Disclaimer__: This project uses Telematics SDK which belongs to DATA MOTION PTE.
+__Disclaimer__: This project uses Telematics SDK which belongs to DAMOOV PTE.
 LTD.
-When using Telematics SDK refer to these [terms of use](https://docs.telematicssdk.com/license)
+When using Telematics SDK refer to these [terms of use](https://docs.damoov.com/docs/license)

 ## Getting Started

 ### Initial app setup & credentials

-For commercial use, you need create a developer workspace in [DataHub](https://userdatahub.com/user/registration) and get `InstanceId` and `InstanceKey` auth keys to work with our API.
+For commercial use, you need create a developer workspace in [DataHub](https://app.damoov.com) and get `InstanceId` and `InstanceKey` auth keys to work with our API.

 ### Android